Last Updated on July 8, 2021 by Dave Schoenbeck

 The main takeaway here: Find a way to pan those gold nuggets of success.

 As an executive or business owner, you don’t have to be the reason your employees leave for other opportunities.
 By using some of the employee retention ideas above, you can create a supportive and vibrant company culture.
+If you’d like to do further research, The Law of Magnetism by John Maxwell, is an excellent resource.

 For more expertise on how to improve your talent retention strategies and leadership skills, fill out my contact form for a complimentary one-hour coaching session with me.